Abdul-Ada/Enterprise-Software-Engineering/README.md

 This section outlines the architectural, performance, and engineering decisions that align the Pokémon Quiz App with enterprise-grade standards of scalability, security, resilience, and deployment readiness.

 **📈 Performance**
-Optimized for low latency and minimal overhead on both the client and server.
+Optimised for low latency and minimal overhead on both the client and server.

 **✅ Edge Function In-Memory Caching**
 To avoid redundant API calls during a single function lifecycle, Pokémon data is cached in memory inside the Edge Function.